 14. Explore Queens Wharf

 Wellington’s coastal areas are stunning!
-So, on a nice day, nothing beats just taking a stroll on the wharf and exploring some of the cools shops.
-On Sundays, you’ll find the pop-up farmers market.
+So, on a nice day, nothing beats just taking a stroll on Queens Wharf and exploring some of the cool shops.
+On Sundays, you’ll find the pop-up farmer’s market.

 You can find lots of neat places to relax and there are always quirky pop-up shops and even at one stage a pop-up sauna!
 This is a great free activity in Wellington and one I love doing.

 Related Read: We’ve put together a guide to the best two week South Island New Zealand road trip so you don’t have to!

 Wellington, New Zealand is a hilly city that can make exploring a little more challenging on foot.
 Luckily, the city has a really good hop-on hop-off city bus tour that’s perfect for those looking for a cheap way to get around to all of the best tourist attractions.